jac459/metadriver/README.md

 #### To Do
 (not started but planned)
-- Registration capability in order to register to external systems (Hue, spotify, ...)
+- Registration capability in order to register to external systems (Hue, Spotify, ...)
-- Variable saving (dictionnary store),
+- Variable saving (dictionary store),
 - Support of headers on HTTP calls.
 - Buttons in list
 - Additional transport and format (MQTT, TCP, ...).